Azure/azure-sdk-for-c/sdk/docs/platform/README.md

 The Azure SDK has its own HTTP request and response structures.
 For this reason, an HTTP transport adapter is required to be implemented to use the Azure SDK HTTP request and response as input for any HTTP stack (like libcurl or win32).
 The library allows clients to communicate with Azure.

-Azure SDK provides one implementation for libcurl (`az_curl`).
-To consume this implementation, link your application against `az_core` and `az_curl` (if using Cmake) and then HTTP requests will be sent using `libcurl`.
+Azure SDK provides one implementation for libcurl (`az_http_curl`).
+To consume this implementation, link your application against `az_core` and `az_http_curl` (if using Cmake) and then HTTP requests will be sent using `libcurl`.

 >Note: See [Compiler Options](https://github.com/Azure/azure-sdk-for-c#compiler-options).
 You have to turn on building curl transport in order to have this adapter available.

-The Azure SDK also provides empty HTTP adapter stubs called `az_nohttp`.
+The Azure SDK also provides empty HTTP adapter stubs called `az_http_stub`.
 This target allows you to build `az_core` without any specific HTTP adapter.
 Use this option when you won't use any HTTP specific APIs from the Azure SDK.

->Note: An `AZ_ERROR_NOT_IMPLEMENTED` will be returned from all HTTP APIs from the Azure SDK when building with `az_nohttp`.
+>Note: An `AZ_ERROR_NOT_IMPLEMENTED` will be returned from all HTTP APIs from the Azure SDK when building with `az_http_stub`.

 You can also implement your own HTTP transport adapter and use it.
 This allows you to use a different HTTP stack other than `libcurl`.
 Follow the instructions on [using your own HTTP stack implementation](https://github.com/Azure/azure-sdk-for-c#using-your-own-http-stack-implementation).